All text and images © Helvellyn Consulting 2023

 From March 1916 the battalion was stationed in and around Peshawar, and then took part in the Mohmand Blockade from February to May 1917.
 We know from Jack’s medals that he won the North West Frontier Service clasp to his India General Service medal, which means he took part in the Third Anglo-

 Following his demobilisation Jack moved to Keswick, where he once again became a gardener including a spell at Armathwaite Hall.
 Jack’s father died in 1927 aged 72 at Grisedale Bridge and his mother continued to live in Patterdale until her death aged 81 on the 26th December 1932, at which point she was living in the Township Patterdale opposite the White Lion Inn.
 Jack married Mary Cowperthwaite on the 22nd September 1920 in Crossthwaite.
-Mary was the sister of Annie Cowperthwaite, who is the mother of John Scoon, who still lives in Patterdale and was for many years the head teacher at Patterdale School.
+Mary was the sister of Annie Cowperthwaite, who is the mother of John Scoon, who lived in Patterdale until his recent death and was for many years the head teacher at Patterdale School.
 John’s father William also served throughout the war in the Royal Engineers, having been in the territorials before the war.
 Jack was also a keen follower of the hounds, and was the proud owner of a champion hound called Welfare.
+Our thanks to John for providing this information and the photo below.

 If you can add anything to Jack’s story please contact us.